Miguel Vargas Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 17th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.

-- The Mets' 4.02 team ERA ranks 11th across all MLB pitching staffs.
+- The Mets' 4.14 team ERA ranks 11th across all league pitching staffs.

-- Mets pitchers combine to surrender 22 total home runs at a rate of 1.4 per game (to rank 23rd in the league).
+- Mets pitchers combine to surrender the fourth-most home runs in baseball (25 total, 1.5 per game).

-- The Mets are sending Peterson (0-2) out to make his fourth start of the season.
-He is 0-2 with a 4.91 ERA and 16 strikeouts in 14 2/3 innings pitched.
+- Megill (3-0 with a 2.25 ERA and 13 strikeouts in 16 2/3 innings pitched) makes the start for the Mets, his fourth of the season.

-- The lefty last appeared on Tuesday against the San Diego Padres, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.
+- The right-hander's last appearance was on Wednesday against the San Diego Padres, when he threw five innings, surrendering two earned runs while giving up three hits.

-- The 27-year-old has an ERA of 4.91, with 9.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .328 against him.
+- In three games this season, the 27-year-old has put up an ERA of 2.25, with 7.3 strikeouts per nine innings.
+Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.